WestDRI/wgpages/content/pythonhpc.md

 {{< question num=5 >}}
 We covered a lot of material in this section!
 Let's summarize the most important points.
 Which tool would you use, in what situation, and why?
+- which of today's tools let you do multithreading?
+- which of today's tools let you do multiprocessing?
+- which Python compilers did we try?
 {{< /question >}}

 {{< question num=6 >}}
 Which tool would you use for your research problem and why?
+Are you ready to parallelize your workflow?
 {{< /question >}}